tonypunnacherry/Dynamic-Mutant-Subsumption/README.md

 - matplotlib
 - networkx

-Each row indicates whether a test kills a mutant.
+Note: I recommend running this on an Anaconda environment or Python notebook for simplicity of installation.
+If you are having trouble, try running pip using administrator command line.

 ## Running the Application
-Download and unzip the program source code.
+1. Download and unzip the program source code.
-Run the Flask app: python app.py
+2. Run the Flask app: python app.py
-By default, the app runs at http://127.0.0.1:5000
+3. By default, the app runs at [127.0.0.1:5000]([url](http://127.0.0.1:5000))

 ## Using the Web Interface
 1. Open the app URL in your browser.